 Jammed Skimmer Suction Line

 Skimmers have two main lines: return and suction lines.
 Since return lines only deliver clean water, a potential blockage would be located in the suction lines.
-A possible indicator for this issue is an unusually loud pump with low suction.
+An unusually loud pump with low suction is a possible indicator of this issue.

 Once you’ve run a few tests and figured out which suction line is causing the problem, close the other intake lines.
 The clogged line should be the only one open.
 Remove the pump’s lid, place your garden hose within to force water down the line, and dislodge the blockage with the water’s pressure.
 This should free up the pipe.
 If the blockage persists, however, hire a professional to take a look.